Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round-up of the best TV wall mounts you can buy in 2021.

 If you’ve got a larger telly, the Sanus VLT5 has you covered, supporting TVs of between 51 and 80 inches and up to around 55kg.

-It’s a tilting mount, which offers fingertip adjustment, and also comes with the ability to slide the TV side-to-side for good wall positioning.
+It’s a tilting mount, which offers fingertip adjustment and comes with the ability to slide the TV side-to-side for good wall positioning.
 This is a big help if you’ve had to place the mount off-centre to account for wall studs.

 A few members of the What Hi-Fi? team have this mount in their own homes and recommend it.
 Customer reviews online would back this up, suggesting it is sturdy, easy to install and supports a range of VESA patterns, from 200 x 100 to 600 x 400.